qmi03/hpc-mpi-rma-report/src/report/c2/index.typ

 @mpi delves into MPI, presenting it as a critical message-passing library interface specification.
-The section goes beyond traditional communication models by highlighting MPI's advanced capabilities, including collective operations, remote-memory access, and parallel I/O. A significant focus is placed on One-Sided Communications, a sophisticated communication mechanism that allows a single MPI process to independently manage communication tasks.
+The section goes beyond traditional communication models by highlighting MPI's advanced capabilities, including collective operations, remote-memory access, and parallel I/O. A focus is placed on One-Sided Communications, a communication mechanism that allows a single MPI process to independently manage communication tasks.
 The section elaborates on the various Remote Memory Access (RMA) operations and explores two distinct memory models: Separate and Unified Memory Models.